alkgeopa/extendt2-docs/src/content/docs/choico/play-mode.md

 ## Choose a ready-made ChoiCo game

-By selecting one of the existing online games in the <kbd class="kbd">Play Online Games</kbd> menu, ChoiCo enters "Game Mode" and thus enables the user to start the game.
+By selecting one of the existing online games in the <span class="kbd">Play Online Games</span> menu, ChoiCo enters "Game Mode" and thus enables the user to start the game.

 ![Opening a game in "Play Mode"](@images/choico/choico_3_1.png)